abhi0395/qsoabsfind/docs/searchwindows.rst

-Search Windows
+Absorber Search Windows
 ==============

-For each absorber, we define an observed-frame wavelength search window based on the quasar redshift and proximity to major emission lines.
+For each absorber, user can define an observed-frame wavelength search window based on the quasar redshift and proximity to major emission lines.
 This ensures that:

 - We avoid regions near the quasar's own emission lines where intrinsic absorption may contaminate our detection.
 - We stay within the observed wavelength coverage.